 This rice is a perfect match with curries and lentils.

 Do you want to know how to make perfect Basmati rice?
 Let’s check this video!

-While many people consider pulao the main course to serve with salad and yogurt, you can take it as a side dish for your Indian curries, gravies, and lentils.
+While many people consider pulao the main course to serve with salad and yogurt, you can take it as a side dish for your butter chicken, Indian curries, gravies, and lentils.
 Simply put, pulao is long grain rice cooked in stock water with spices and herbs.

 Sometimes, you will find Indians adding meat, vegetables, or fruits to the broth for a deeper and more complex flavor.
 You’d better use basmati rice for pulao so that the grains are not too sticky.
 Don’t forget to eat the golden crust at the bottom of the pot.
 It’s the best part of pulao!

 Indian people consider proper meals equal good health.
 And that reflects in a dish called kitchari.
 Simply put, kitchari is like a porridge made with basmati rice and mung dal beans.
 This mixture is simmered in several spices like cumin, mustard, ginger, turmeric, and black pepper.

 All these spices are warming types that can detoxify your body.
 Also, instead of powder, in this recipe, you’d better use the whole spices for more freshness and flavor.
 You can eat kitchari at any time of the day, but it mainly appears at lunch or dinner.

 Missi roti is a traditional Indian flatbread made with whole wheat flour and besan (a type of chickpea flour).
 The ratio between both these ingredients differs among various recipes.
 Some say you should half and half, while others go with a 2:1 proportion.
 So the decision is all on you.